18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet VRSC Basecamp message board](https://3.basecamp.com/3625179/buckets/5538276/message_boards/764923015) (must have a SCINet account to access) about unplanned outages/system status.

+## 15-April-2021

+The SCINet Scientific Advisory Committee (SAC) is seeking a representative from the Northeast Area for a 3-year term.

+The SAC meets monthly to provide input on planning, educational and communication activities of the SCINet Initiative.
+There is also opportunity for input on planning and policy initiatives.
+For example, SAC members created a quarterly SCINet newsletter, facilitated a user-needs virtual meeting with scientific points-of-contact across ARS research units, launched the new SCINet website, and hold multiple computation workshops and trainings annually.

+This is a 3-year term which begins immediately and will end March 2024.
+Please reply to Kathleen Yeater (Kathleen.yeater@usda.gov) with nomination(s) by next Friday April 23, 2021.
+Self-nominations are accepted.
+Please provide e-mail contact information of nominees, and the SAC Membership committee will continue with the application process for the NEA representative to SAC.

 ## 05-Feb-2021

 **galaxy.scinet.science is set to retire Feb 15, 2021**